offlinehacker/bookshelf-check-duplicates/README.md

     });

-Whenever model is saved `validateDuplicates` will check if there's already a saved model with same value of speciffied fields, and if there is `bookshelf.Model.DuplicateError` error will be thrown.
+Whenever model is saved `validateDuplicates` will check if there's already a saved model with same value of specified fields, and if there is `bookshelf.Model.DuplicateError` error will be thrown.

 ## License